LESSEN-Project/crosslingualdetoxdebias/README.md

   ```
   python toxicity_eval.py -model Meta-Llama-3.1-8B-Instruct -key <PERSPECTIVE_API_KEY>
   ```
 - `visualize_results.ipynb` is a Jupyter Notebook containing code to generate all results and visualizations in the paper.
-Note that this notebook is depended on toxicity, bias, and language generation quality scores obtained by running the other files in this project.
+Note that this notebook is depended on toxicity, bias, question-answering and language generation quality scores obtained by running the other files in this project or its requirements.

 ## Citation
 If you use the code in this repository, please cite the following paper: